MyNameIsArando/arandolegacy/README.md

 ### How To Not Code a Website

 All code is free to use, edit to your hearts content.
+Code is messy and I should rewrite it at some point but 2lazy

 This Repo includes -